FAQ about Managed Service for MySQL®

 Why cannot I add or delete a host?

-The number of hosts in a cluster is limited by quotas.
+The number of hosts in clusters is limited by quotas.
 Before adding a host, check the resources currently in use: open the Quotas

-You can delete a host as long as it is not the only one in a cluster.
+You can delete a host as long as it is not the only host in the cluster.
 To replace the only host, first create a new host and then delete the old one.

-Clusters with local disks have a fault-tolerant 3-host configuration.
-Fewer hosts are not permitted.
+Clusters with local disks have a fault-tolerant three-host configuration.
+Using fewer hosts is not allowed.

 How do I perform a manual failover?

-In a failover cluster with multiple hosts, you can switch the master role from the current master host to the replica host.
-After this operation, the current master host becomes the replica host of the new master.
+In a fault-tolerant multi-host cluster, you can switch the master role from the current master host to a replica host.
+After the failover, the current master host becomes a replica for the new master.

-- Go to the cluster page and click the Hosts tab.
+- Go to the cluster page and select the Hosts tab.

 - Click Switch master.